 Software quality addressed the conformance to explicitly stated functional and performance requirements, documented standards, and implicit characteristics.

-Software quality assurance (SQA) intends of monitoring the software engineering processes and methods that ensure quality from end user perspective.
+Software quality assurance (SQA) intends of monitoring the software engineering processes and methods that ensure quality from the end-user perspective.
 There are several different methods by which this is accomplished, and may include controlling conformance to one or more standards, such as ISO 9000 or a model such as CMMI.
 Software quality assurance covers the entire software development process, which includes processes such as requirements analysis, software design, coding, code reviews, source code control/ software configuration management, software testing, release management, and product integration.
 Quality assurance is organized into activities, goals, commitments, measurements, and verifications.

 The main objective of software quality assurance is to control the products, processes and procedures used to produce and sustain the software conform to all software requirements and standards specified to govern those products, processes and procedures.
 A secondary objective of software quality assurance is to ensure that the software-intensive systems we develop are more secure.